jandrejk/ProductionFromNano_mirror/README.md

 ---

-* NanoEventsSkeleton.{h,C}: interfacte to NanoAOD ntuples produced from NanoAOD with MakeClass tool, it needs be updated after each modification of NanoAOD format.
+* NanoEventsSkeleton.{h,C}: interface to NanoAOD ntuples produced from NanoAOD with MakeClass tool, it needs be updated after each modification of NanoAOD format.
 * HTauTauTreeFromNanoBase.{h,C}: base class to translate to WAW format
 * HMuTauhTreeFromNano.{h,C}: specialization for the mu+tau channel
 * HTauhTauhTreeFromNano.{h,C}: specialization for the di-tau channel